 Research can be defined as the systematic investigation of a subject to establish new information and/or reach new understandings.
 Ethno Research is a three-year project exploring the subject of ‘Ethno’.
 As an independent research project, we ask critical questions concerning Ethno’s claims regarding what it does.
 The claims reflect the context of its growth, its history, ethos, and philosophical ideals.
 Therefore, our purpose is to illuminate new understandings of what Ethno does to support future growth and development.

 As a collaborative team, three lines of enquiry helped shape the investigation: (1) pedagogy and professional development, (2) participant experience, and (3) reverberations (impact on people beyond the gatherings).
 We focus on the experience people have as we think that it is within the ‘stories’ of those that have engaged with Ethno, either as a participant, artistic mentor, or organizer, that the meaning of Ethno will reveal itself.
 We see this approach as reflective of the ethos the Ethno ‘project’ advocates.
 All our research goes through a board of ethics.

-Following the findings from a series of pilot case studies in year one, and the impact the Covid-19 pandemic had on the data collection sites (Ethno gatherings), years two and three have Ethno Research working within six focused areas:
+Following the findings from a series of pilot case studies in year one, and the impact the Covid-19 pandemic had on the data collection sites (Ethno gatherings), years two and three had Ethno Research working within the following focused areas:

 - Arts and Culture: Led by Roger Mantie and Laura Risk